GerstLab/EASI-ORC.github.io/README.md

 * Resolve mRNA-organelle colocalization
 * Filter, analyze and graph results.

-EAS-ORC automates YeastMate, Trainable WEKA Segmentaion, and RS-FISH plugins.
+EASI-ORC automates YeastMate, Trainable WEKA Segmentaion, and RS-FISH plugins.

 Our user guide will take you step-by-step, explaining every module in detail.
 No coding needed.